-The Inside/Outside Fellowship is a new dual fellowship program designed to increase contributions to the Ella Baker Center’s policy work by people who are directly impacted by the policies we are advocating to change.
-It’s also an opportunity for directly impacted people to learn more about the criminal justice movement and the process for changing policies, while also receiving payment for their contributions and labor.
+The Inside/Outside Fellowship is a program designed to increase contributions to the Ella Baker Center’s policy work by people who are directly impacted by the policies we are advocating to change.
+It’s also an opportunity for directly impacted people to learn more about the criminal justice movement and the process for changing policies, while receiving payment for their contributions and labor.

 For our second year of the Inside/Outside Fellowship, three currently incarcerated Inside Policy Fellows will work with one formerly incarcerated or systems impacted Outside Fellow for a nine-month fellowship program.
 As we head into our second cycle, we are excited to welcome our first Inside Policy Fellow incarcerated at a “women’s” prison.
 Being more engaged with women, trans, and non-binary incarcerated community is a critical step in pushing forward EBC’s advocacy and policy priorities.
 All fellows will work hand-in-hand with the policy team and in coordination with the broader EBC organization to determine statewide policy priorities, shape reform narratives, and conduct grassroots organizing and awareness building within prison settings and the broader criminal justice movement.